escape/ZUCK/README.md

 **What is still evolving:**

-- Identity and cluster coverage as new relevant profiles are added
+- Identity and cluster coverage as new relevant profiles are discovered
 - Per-node source citations (`evidence_sources`)
 - JSON export for visualization and content ops integration
 - `methodology.md` and `sources.md`